nascimentocrafael/prediction_control_function_approximation/week3/README.md

 # Function Approximation and Control

 Assignment 3.
-In this notebook we will:
+In this assignment we will:

 - Use function approximation in the control setting
 - Implement the Sarsa algorithm using tile coding